 Although High Blood Pressure and Kidney Disease are two separate health conditions, there is a direct link between them.
-As it turns out, when your blood pressure is high, your blood vessels become constricted and narrow, which weakness and damages them throughout the body including in the kidneys.
+As it turns out, when your blood pressure is high, your blood vessels become constricted and narrow, which weakens and damages them throughout the body including in the kidneys.
 Damaged kidneys do not work properly and cannot remove the necessary waste and fluids.
 Over time this can lead to kidney failure.
 High Blood Pressure is the leading cause in kidney failure and almost 1 in 2 adults will have high blood pressure.
 These two health conditions coming together is very deadly.
 Now, you can prevent or slow down kidney disease by utilizing these seven ways to lower your blood pressure.

 RELATED: How to get an Accurate Blood Pressure Reading at Home